Self-paced

 No description has been provided for this image

-From these analyses, it is clear that, regardless of the port of embarkation, women had a higher chance of survival regardless of the class in which they traveled, which reinforces the knowledge obtained earlier.
+From these analyses, it is clear that, women had a higher chance of survival regardless of the port of embarkation and the class in which they traveled, which reinforces the knowledge obtained earlier.
 Furthermore, on average, people who traveled in higher classes survived longer than those who did not.

 Correlation analysis